compulim/iter-fest/README.md

 ### Are there any differences between its counterparts in `Array.prototype`?

 Majority of functions should work similarly.
-If they were returning an array, they will be returning iterables in the ports.
+If they return an array, in the port, they will be returning iterables instead.

 There are minor differences on some functions: